Running a TEE Node

 Marker: These nodes are called Markers, and their role is to compute tags for the user's data, also known as service data.
 They are also responsible for creating, verifying, and replacing idle data segments.
 These nodes can be registered independently and serve a designated Storage Node cluster.
 It's important to note that operating the TEE Node in this capacity does not increase reputation points.

-To run the TEE node in both Full
+To run the TEE node in both full

-and Verifier
+and verifier

 operational capacities, you need two separate accounts.